scruffaluff/bootware/ansible_collections/scruffaluff/bootware/roles/gcloud/README.md

-# Gcp
+# GCloud

-Gcp is an Ansible role
+GCloud is an Ansible role

 ## Requirements